-These 8 wastes, often described as DOWNTIME, are:
+These 8 laboratory wastes, often described as DOWNTIME, are:

-This new guide "The Typical 8 Wastes in the Lab and How to Deal With Them" is a useful tool for lab managers.
-It explains what the 8 wastes are, but more importantly how to identify and eliminate these typical inefficiencies.
-Examples provided are based on operations using a range of benchtop laboratory equipment, such as weighing, moisture analysis, titration, pH measurement, thermal analysis, etc.
+The guide "The Typical 8 Wastes in the Lab and How to Minimize Them" is a useful tool for lab managers.
+It explains what the 8 laboratory wastes are, but more importantly how to identify and eliminate these typical inefficiencies.
+Examples provided are based on operations using a range of benchtop laboratory equipment such as weighing, moisture analysis, titration, pH measurement, thermal analysis, etc.

 Download the guide and get: